 The cemetery at Efford was opened in 1907 to accommodate the growing town of Plymouth.
-There are 447 Commonwealth war graves in the cemetery.
+There are 447 Commonwealth war graves in the war cemetery.
 338 date from the First World War, while a further 109 are those of Second World War servicemen and women.
 Some of the earliest war graves here, dating from September 1914, are those of the 3rd Battalion, Sherwood Foresters (Notts and Derby Regiment) who were stationed in Plymouth shortly after the outbreak of war.
-There are also twelve war graves of non-Commonwealth nationalities, including 10 Greek seaman who died in 1916.
+There are also twelve war graves of non-Commonwealth nationalities, including 10 Greek seamen who died in 1916.

 Find out more

 During the First World War, the amalgamated ‘Three Towns’ of Plymouth, Devonport and East Stonehouse housed the Royal Dockyard, the Royal Naval Barracks (known as HMS Vivid) and the Royal Marine Barracks of the Plymouth Division.
 During the First World War there were several naval and military hospitals in the area, including the 4th Southern General Hospital which had beds for more than 1,200 patients.
 Some of the men buried in this cemetery died in one of the hospitals in the area, including men from the forces of Australia, Canada, India and New Zealand, alongside also eight men who served in the Chinese Labour Corps, a British unit formed of labourers recruited from China.

 First World War Patients in a Decorated Ward at the 4th Southern General Hospital © Totnes Image Bank